Updated Tight end rankings (non-PPR) for 2021 fantasy football leagues

-Week 3 of the preseason starts tonight, so fantasy football draft season is officially here and breathing down our necks like a sweaty defensive tackle.
-That means we’ve been busy in the fantasy mines working our fingers to the bone.
+We have one week until opening night, so fantasy football draft season is officially here and breathing down our necks like a sweaty defensive tackle.
+We’ve been working and shifting and shucking and jiving these rankings for a while now and there’s just one more week before they are moot like Fred Smoot.

 We’ll be looking at tight ends below, which means the options are limited for the top guys.
 Who will they be this year?